andis-sprinkis/tparts/README.md

 ## Goals and non-goals

 -   Goals
-    1. Generates web documents, handling the repetative parts.
+    1. Generates static web documents, handling the repetative parts.
-    1. A boilerplate for low-maintenance, statically rendered websites.
+    1. A boilerplate for low-maintenance websites.
     1. No external dependencies I need to worry about or maintain.
     1. Works _forever_, as I don't expect the GNU AWK to change a lot.
     1. Remains as rudamentary and concise as possible.